Hands-On Review: Blackmagic Pocket Cinema 4K

 Consider storage options

-The best footage on this camera comes from the standard 4K or the 4K DCI, so that’s something you will want to note as you will need more storage while shooting 4K.
+The best footage on this camera comes from the standard 4K or the 4K DCI, so you will want to note that you will need more storage while shooting 4K.

-As mentioned before, you have the ability to shoot on SD, CFast, or SSD.
-I recommend that you purchase some external SSD drives to shoot with this camera.
+As mentioned, you can shoot on SD, CFast, or SSD.
+I recommend purchasing some external SSD drives to shoot with this camera.

-This camera only shoots in Blackmagic Raw (with different sizes of compression) and ProRes, so the file sizes are much larger than your average H264 file on most DLSR cameras.
+This camera only shoots in Blackmagic Raw (with different compression sizes), and ProRes, so the file sizes are much larger than your average H264 file on most DLSR cameras.

-I also recommend that you shoot Blackmagic Raw over ProRes as BM Raw produces more high-quality footage.
+I also recommend shooting Blackmagic Raw over ProRes, as BM Raw produces more high-quality footage.

 To give you some idea of file sizes, shooting at 23.98 FPS of Blackmagic with 3:1 compression on a 64GB SDXC card will only have about 9 minutes of record time.